For style leaders and design lovers.

 4. Add curves to the sunken area

 While the textbook layout for a sunken space is one of right angles, don’t be afraid to think outside the box, creating curves or non-traditional shapes.
-Overlooking a yard and pool, architect Andrea Kozak of Bali’s Studio Kozak collaborated with the owner of the villa to design a rounded corner within the pit, creating a space that truly hugs as you sit on the velvet chesterfield cushions.
+Overlooking a yard and pool, a sunken seating area includes a rounded corner within the pit, creating a space that truly hugs as you sit on the velvet chesterfield cushions.

 5. Go higher than floor level